pravega/pravega-benchmark/README.md

 ## Running Performance benchmarking

-The pravega benchmark tool can be executed to
+The Pravega benchmark tool can be executed to
- - write/read specific amount of events/records to/from the pravega cluster
+ - write/read specific amount of events/records to/from the Pravega cluster
  - write/read the events/records for the specified amount of time

-The pravega benchmark tool can be executed in the following modes:
+The Pravega benchmark tool can be executed in the following modes:
 ```
 1. Burst Mode
 2. Throughput Mode